January 25, 2016 2 min read

 OSHA requires companies to record work-related incidents if they involve medical treatment beyond first aid.
 You do NOT have to record the injury in your OSHA 300 form if you only administer first aid.
 As such, knowing the difference between first aid and medical treatment beyond first aid will help you improve the accuracy of your OSHA logs and reduce over-reporting.

 Medical treatment beyond first aid is a criteria that determines if a work-related injury or illness is OSHA recordable.
 Any work-related incident where the involved parties received medical treatment other than first aid is considered OSHA recordable.
-Keep in mind however, it is not the only criteria that determines if an injury is OSHA recordable.
+Keep in mind, however, it is not the only criterion that determines if an injury is OSHA recordable.

-Numerous organizations throughout North America rely on IndustrySafe Safety Management Software to stay on top of their OSHA recordkeeping.
+Numerous organizations throughout North America rely on Vector EHS Management Software to stay on top of their OSHA recordkeeping.

-Our safety management software will save you valuable time and effort maintaining OSHA recordkeeping compliance by automatically generating your OSHA logs.
-Learn more below.
+Our safety management software will save you valuable time and effort in maintaining OSHA recordkeeping compliance by automatically generating your OSHA logs.